marcelocra/dotfiles/config-files/README.md

 # My config files

-This repo contains many configuration files that I use.
+This folder contains many configuration files that I use.

+If you would like to use any of these, I recommend symlinking them.
+That is how I use and think it is the best option to keep them up-to-date.

 ## Symlink